 Fraudulent applications: If a school place is obtained through fraudulent means, the offer of a place will be withdrawn.
 This can include the removal of a pupil once started at the school.
-Details on fraudulent applications are available in the secondary admissions booklet on Southend Councils website.

 Appeals: All parents have a statutory right of appeal against non-admission to those schools listed on their LA Single (or Common) Application Form.
 This right may be exercised only after school places have been offered on National Offer Day on 1st March.
 Appeals must be lodged directly with the school within 20 school days of the date of notification that their application was unsuccessful.
 Panel hearings take place within 40 school days of the deadline for lodging appeals.